Big Red Flag on this New

 However, I believe there could be a potential pitfall in writing an essay about one of your intellectual passions.

-No matter how much you love any “topic, idea or concept,” it can still be challenging to write about it in a way that is interesting and compelling.
+No matter how much you love any “topic, idea or concept,” it can still be challenging to write about in a way that is interesting and compelling.

 It’s not impossible, but can be tricky.

-First, there’s the trap of writing an essay that is more like an academic essay instead of a personal statement because the topic itself is “intellectual”.
+First, there’s the trap of writing an essay that is more like an academic essay instead of a personal statement because the topic itself is “intellectual.”

-For example, if you want to write about the “topic” of climate change (because you feel passionately about that topic), try not to make your essay a piece only about what it is, why it’s a concern and why it fascinates you.
+For example, if you want to write about the “topic” of climate change (because you feel passionately about that topic), try not to make your essay a piece only about what that is, why it’s a concern and why it fascinates you.

 How to Personalize Common Application Essay Prompt 6